apache/spark/docs/index.md

 * [Standalone Deploy Mode](spark-standalone.html): simplest way to deploy Spark on a private cluster
 * [Apache Mesos](running-on-mesos.html)
 * [Hadoop YARN](running-on-yarn.html)

+There is a script, `./make-distribution.sh`, which will create a binary distribution of Spark for deployment to any machine with only the Java runtime as a necessary dependency.
+Running the script creates a distribution directory in `dist/`, or the `-tgz` option to create a .tgz file.
+Check the script for additional options.

 # A Note About Hadoop Versions